Umm Al Zubar Al Qibliya: Geography

-Infrastrucutre
+Infrastructure

 Poor infrastructure is an issue in the village.
 The electric system is reported to be unreliable and outdated, and there is a lack of sanitation services, facilities and roads.

 Streets are narrow and mostly unpaved.
 The closest paved major road to the village is the Rawdat Rashed Road, which is also known as the "road of death" due to the high number of accidents that occur on it.
 This road separates Umm Al Zubar East from its neighbor to the east, Umm Al Zubar East.

 In 2018, the Public Works Authority announced that it would implement a major project in the village in starting late 2018 which will involve the paving and construction of streets, the rehabilitation of sidewalks, the addition of lighting posts and development of a sewage system.
 The Public Works Authority had initially approved the design plans for the streets and access road to the village in January 2017.